Bob Weiss: College career and statistics

-Professional career
+National Basketball Association

+Philadelphia 76ers

-The NBA's Philadelphia 76ers selected Weiss in the 1965 NBA Draft.
-Weiss interspersed his career with the 76ers with a short stint in the Eastern Professional Basketball League, playing for the Wilmington Blue Bombers.
-He led the EBL in assists in the 1966–67 season and was named to the EBL All-Star First Team.
+Weiss was selected by the Philadelphia 76ers in the 1965 NBA draft in the third round with the 22nd overall selection.
+Weiss interspersed his career with the 76ers with a stint in the Eastern Professional Basketball League (EPBL), where he played for the Wilmington Blue Bombers in Wilmington, Delaware.
+Weiss won EPBL championships with the Blue Bombers in 1966 and 1967.
+He led the EPBL in assists in the 1966–67 season and was named to the All-EPBL First Team that season.

-Weiss was a member of the 76ers' 1967 championship team, after which he was taken by the Seattle SuperSonics in the 1967 NBA Expansion Draft.
+In 1967, Weiss was a member of the Philadelphia 76ers' championship team.

+Seattle SuperSonics

+In the 1967 NBA expansion draft, he was selected by the Seattle SuperSonics.
 Weiss played in the NBA for twelve seasons, including six with the Chicago Bulls.